ilknarf/sequoia/README.md

 Created for Professor Hamid's CSC-207 class.

-In order to use, download the jar from GitHub releases, and execute the jar inside the folder you want to create the project directory, e.g. `java dev.flum.sequoia.jar new`, then use `java dev.flum.sequoia.jar` in the directory to build.
+In order to use, download the jar from GitHub releases, build with Maven using your IDE, and execute the dev.flum.sequoia.cli.Main class inside the folder you want to create the project directory, e.g. `java Main new`, then use `java Main build` in the directory to build.

 Alternatively, create a symlink to run the jar as an installed